jaredly/j3/Roadmap.md

 ok so what's the mechanism.
 after ... each change ... do an ~inference pass? to see what we can see.

+oh yeah, so
+I need to like figure out constraints. what's why I'm slow on it.

+## What kinds of things

+- [ ] usage of a variable updates the type annotation for that vbl
+- [ ] usage of an arg

+# ByHand, the final steps?

+- [x] I need to persist .. the ... hashes
+  - oh is that just applying the mods?
+- [x] replace should move cursor to end
+- [x] auto-select a menu item thanks

 # the Hash node
 - [x] process ctx mods